nokhr/iskat/doc/README.md

 System requirements:

  * Centos 6.6+
- * Installed g++.
+ * To compile from sources - installed g++.
 If you have not installed, you can install it with `yum install gcc-c++`